AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 * **Provide project dates.**
   Input the Planned Start Date for each project in the setPlannedStartDate column.
 * **Set other needed details.**
-  Fill in other details, such as a description or current status, as needed.&nbsp;Look up the Group IDs for each project on the GROUP Group sheet and input them into the setGroupID column for the respective projects.&nbsp;Look up the Company ID for the projects on the CMPY Company sheet and input it into the setCompanyID column.&nbsp;Look up the User ID for each project owner on the USER User sheet and input it into the setOwnerID column.&nbsp;Look up the User ID for each project sponsor on the USER User sheet and input it into the setSponsorID column.
+  Fill in other details, such as a description or current status, as needed.
+Look up the Group IDs for each project on the GROUP Group sheet and input them into the setGroupID column for the respective projects.
+Look up the Company ID for the projects on the CMPY Company sheet and input it into the setCompanyID column.
+Look up the User ID for each project owner on the USER User sheet and input it into the setOwnerID column.
+Look up the User ID for each project sponsor on the USER User sheet and input it into the setSponsorID column.

 ![](assets/im9-350x24.png)